kubeshop/botkube-docs/docs/installation/slack/socket-slack/cloud.md

    ![Retrieve App-Level Token](../assets/slack_retrieve_app_token.png "Slack Retrieve App Token")

-Please note down the `Token` for the next step.
+1. Note down the `Token`.
+You will use the value when creating a Botkube Cloud instance.

 ## Create a Botkube Cloud Instance